 First, get tools for the basics.
 My favorites are:

-- Google Search Console (free) for crawl errors and mobile usability reports
+- Google Search Console for crawl errors and mobile usability reports.

-- Screaming Frog (paid) for crawling up to 500 URLs without cost
+- Screaming Frog crawls up to 500 URLs for technical site audit.

-- SEMrush or DeepCrawl for advanced site audits
+- SEMrush or DeepCrawl for advanced technical SEO audit and insights.

 Setting Clear Audit Goals